nosyntax-io/nosyntax-docs/docs/integrations/firebase.md

 If you've downloaded the foundation template, which comes as a basic setup without pre-configurations, you can manually set up Firebase.
 The necessary dependencies and code are already included.

-### Android Setup Instructions

-To manually configure Firebase for Android, follow these steps:
+To configure Firebase manually, follow these steps:

 1. Place the config file into the **module (app-level)** root directory of your project.